Genealogy in Antillo

 Phone: +39090 670089

-If you need a professional help from our local genealogist in Antillo area , write to antillo@italianside.com or fill the form here.
+If you need professional support from our local genealogist in the Antillo area, write to antillo@italianside.com or fill the form here.
+Our expert will study your request and reply with a research plan and a quote tailored to your family history.

-Here below you can read the messages received from other visitors in Antillo forum:
+Messages from other visitors in Antillo

 My father Onofrio LoGiudice immigrated to the US in 1911 He married daughter of a Crupi also from Antillo we co-located with cousins from there also the Puglisi family and the Lo Rocca family . we all have resided in Wadsworth, Ohio other family”s were the Smiraldos, Di Pietros, and Crisafulli family. enjoy your trip and say hello to anyone you meet with one of these names.